recprog/Frank/README.md

 * **Three Up**: The Three Up loop two posts per column with with no sidebar.

 * **Four Up**: The Four Up loop two posts per column with with no sidebar.

-* **Some Random Dude Loop**: This is the custom loop used on somerandomdude.com.
-It's a combination of the One Up (Large) and Default Loop.

 #####Number of Posts
 This setting allows you to define how many posts you want displayed in the loop. **Note:** This setting does not work for the Default Loop as it will use the number of posts defined in by the *Blog pages show at most* setting in Settings > Reading.